Something new is growing

 In Tompkins County, nearly 60% of renters are cost-burdened.
 Nearly two-thirds of Black workers earn below a living wage.
 And almost half of all workers in the county earn less than what it costs to meet basic needs.

-The Tompkins People's Project is building something different: a model where working-class residents, small businesses, grassroots organizations, and other local stakeholders set the priorities, shape the process, and direct community-controlled capital to locally owned businesses and cooperatives.
+The Tompkins People's Project is building something different: a model where the people who live and work in Tompkins County set the priorities, shape the process, and direct community-controlled capital to where it's needed most.

 Economic power that belongs to the community.